-Simplify your dinner routine with this easy-to-make boiled Onion Tomato Masala Recipe.
+Simplify your dinner routine with this easy-to-make Instant Pot Boiled Onion Tomato Masala For Indian Curries.
 This versatile, all-purpose masala/sauce forms the base to a variety of delicious North-Indian dishes ranging from curries to dals.
 As a bonus, it’s vegan, gluten-free, and freezer-friendly!

 Between busy schedules and hectic routines, dinner time struggle is real.
 I can so relate to it.
 Amidst all the chaos, at times, the thought of making dinner is quite overwhelming and exhausting.
 That’s where this Instant Pot boiled onion tomato masala/sauce becomes a lifesaver.